fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **CRUX** aims to keep it simple as it uses tar.gz-based packages, BSD-style init scripts, and has fairly small repositories.
 It otherwise uses standard Linux system software.
 CRUX follows a fixed release model with new releases every year or two.
-It uses source-based package management and is best suited to advanced users that appreciate its idea of simplicity.
+It uses source-based package management and is best suited to advanced users that appreciate its idea of simplicity and want to compile their software from source.
 A base install of CRUX 3.7, with GRUB installed to serve as the bootloader, uses about 2.6GB disk space.

 # Debian
 ~~~